 In the 1940’s the club, along with the WPA (Works Progress Administration) formed by President Franklin Roosevelt in 1938, worked together to build the Community Building on the grounds of King William High School.
 The Club met in the Community Building until it was torn down in 1976 to make way for the new high school.
 After the new high school was built, the Club met in the new high school cafeteria.
 In the 1960’s, Burton Atkinson, the Club’s most senior member at the time, attended the National Convention in South Carolina with member Colonel Kermit Mason.
 On the way home from the convention they received a helicopter ride from Byrd airport in Richmond to Burton’s home in Manquin because the roads were impassable due to snow.
 From the 1980’s through 2008 they met in the cafeteria in the winter months and at Dick’s cottage on the river in the summer months.
 At one time during the 1980’s the club had over 100 members and was the largest club in Ruritan National.
 In 2005, local builder Darrell Kellum donated 21 acres of land along Route 30 to our organization.
 With the hard work of its members and help from people and businesses in the community, the Club began erecting a club building and pavilion in 2006.
 The Facility was dedicated on September 9, 2008.

 The club has donated well over $450,000 back to the community from its fund raising events such as the Fish Fry, Shrimp Feast, Steak Feast, Stew and Q, Golf Tournaments, Gun Raffles and catering of various events in the community.
-After eighty-one years, the Club continues to be a leader among organizations in the community and strives to make King William County a better place in which to live and work.
+After eighty-three years, the Club continues to be a leader among organizations in the community and strives to make King William County a better place in which to live and work.